-- 8:30 am Traditional service outside (west lawn); indoors for bad weather
+- 9:30 am service is outside every third Sunday (west lawn); indoors for bad weather

-Blessing of the Animals at the outdoor services; 10:00 am Traditional Service
+- Blessing of the Animals at the outdoor service

 Childcare is available for all services and is hosted in the Nursery on the third floor of the Christian Education Building.